My GitHub chart:

-I am a future poet, next generation Oscar Wilde (or Noël Coward maybe) and comedian with healing power and so on (well, we all have dreams right?).
+I consider myself as a future poet, next-generation Oscar Wilde (or Noël Coward maybe) and comedian with healing power and so on (well, we all have dreams right?).
 But somehow, I am currently doing Ph.D. research in the area of statistical/machine learning and econometrics.

-This is mainly a tech blog, so it going to be all about my research (referring to some keywords I did not expect when I was a kid):
+This website is mainly a tech blog, so it’s going to be all about my research (referring to some keywords I did not expect when I was a kid :P.

 I gained my master’s degree in Econ/Accounting/Fin area several years ago.
-I developed great interests in quantatitive research and felt that the courses in Business School were not enough.
-So I spend two years in School of Mathmatics and Statistics, finishing 95% of all the undergraduate and master’s modules and graduated with A4 grade! :) That’s when I feel truly ready for the journey in data science and programming research.
+I developed great interests in quantitative research and felt that the courses in Business School were not enough.
+So I spend two years in School of Mathmatics and Statistics, finishing 95% of all the undergraduate and master’s modules in advanced statistics.
+That’s when I felt properly ready for the journey in data science and programming research.

-These two subjects overlap a lot in learning complex systems, such as financial market, option pricing, or macroeconomic.
-The key challenge in any complex system learning is problem identification , which comes down to various types of causality inference and optimization work.
-I am particularly experienced in building theoretical statistical models and evaluating empirical econometric studies.
-Years of school has equipped me to design natural experiments and observational study with applying time series, stochastic, probabilistic based models, etc.
+These two subjects overlap a lot in terms of learning the complex systems, such as financial market, option pricing, or macroeconomic.
+The key challenge in any complex system learning is problem identification , which comes down to various types of model building and causality inference work.
+I am particularly experienced in building theoretical stochastic models and evaluating econometric causalities.
+Years of school has equipped me to design natural experiments and observational study by applying time series, stochastic, probabilistic based models, etc.

 Interests in Statistics